ashishkankal/ashishkankal/README.md

 ### Hi there 👋

 I m Ashish Kankal, currently pursuing Masters in Computer Science and Engineering at [Indian Institute of Science, Bangalore (IISc)](https://www.iisc.ac.in/).
-I have completed my B.Tech from Government College of Engineering, Amravati in 2017.
+I have completed my B.Tech in Computer Science and Engineering from [Government College of Engineering, Amravati](https://gcoea.ac.in/).

 ### About Me: